Seasons for Growth – Children & Young People’s Programme

 Seasons for Growth programmes are recognised as mental health promotion and prevention initiatives, and any participants requiring further support or intervention are referred by the facilitator to an appropriate source of assistance.

 Seasons for Growth was developed in collaboration with education, healthcare and welfare professionals.
 It is recognised within government initiatives to promote mental health and wellbeing in Scottish schools.
-All the individuals that facilitate Seasons for Growth have been specifically trained and as Companions and must follow a Code of Ethics to become, and remain, accredited.
+All the individuals that facilitate Seasons for Growth have been specifically trained as Companions and must follow a Code of Ethics to become, and remain, accredited.

 “I feel stronger and I can achieve anything I want to do.
 I will be the same person when I get home but I will be… refreshed and trying to be always positive.”
 15 yr old girl